georgenturner/viability-report/assuming_the_worst.md

 ##Heygate

 The Heygate was a Southwark Council owned estate in the Elephant and Castle.
-In 2010 the council signed a development agreement with Lend Lease to demolish all 1,200 homes on the site and rebuild the estatate to a higher density and with more homes.
+In 2010 the council signed a development agreement with Lend Lease to demolish all 1,200 homes on the site and rebuild the estate to a higher density and with more homes.

 Over 1,000 council tenants were moved off the Heygate, but lend lease claimed that it would only be viable to replace 83 homes on the new estate at social rents.
 A viabiliy assessment was produced by Lend Lease to support their claim.
 Savills were the consultant employed by Lend Lease to provide many the valuations for the FVA.